 Buds: The stem bears buds.
 Bud is a condensed, immature, or embryonic shoot with close nodes.
 An example of the largest bud is Cabbage.
-Based on its position on plants these are of the following types:

 - Apical or terminal buds: present on the apex of the main stem and branches are responsible for the increased length of the plant.
 It is the main area of growth in most plants.
 (Auxin hormones produced in this area of plants).

 - Lateral buds: these buds are found on either the main stem or branches on the left or right side.
 Branches or flowers rise from them. these are two types

 - Axillary buds: born in the axil of a leaf and produce branches.

 - Collateral buds: arise on lateral sides of axillary buds e.g. lilies

 - Superposed buds: these are present above the axillary buds, e.g. Aristolochia

 - Adventitious buds: These develop at any part of the plants other than the nodes.
 They mean asexual reproduction in plants.
 Adventitious buds may be foliar e.g. Myriophyllum, Cauline e.g. rose, and radical e.g. Dalbergia

 The main function of the stem is to support and spread out branches bearing leaves, flowers, and fruits.

 - It conducts water, minerals, and photosynthates.
 Transport food produced by leaves to different parts of plants.